Hero Background

 For most teams, TestMu AI is the most direct upgrade: same protocol support, wider device coverage, faster execution with HyperExecute, and AI-powered test authoring via KaneAI.
 Check the HyperExecute getting started guide to run your first migrated test suite in under 10 minutes.

 If budget is the priority, TestingBot and AWS Device Farm deliver managed cloud testing at a fraction of the cost.
-For teams with DevOps capacity, open-source options like Selenium Grid 4 and Playwright give you zero-license testing with full infrastructure control.
+For teams with DevOps capacity, open-source options like Selenium Grid 4 and Aerokube Moon give you zero-license testing with full infrastructure control.
 TestMu AI also offers 300+ free online tools for developers and testers, from JSON validators to hash generators.

 Author